 The security objective OT.Identification "Identification of the TOE" addresses the storage of Initialisation and Pre-Personalisation Data in its non-volatile memory, whereby they also include the IC Identification Data uniquely identifying the TOE's chip.
-The SFR FMT_MTD.1/INI_ENA allows only the Manufacturer to write Initialisation and Pre-personalisation Data (including the Personalisation Agent key).
+The SFR FMT_MTD.1/INI_ENA and FCS_COP.1/PACE_CAM allow only the Manufacturer to write Initialisation and Pre-personalisation Data (including the Personalisation Agent key).
 The SFR FMT_MTD.1/INI_DIS requires the Personalisation Agent to disable access to Initialisation and Pre-personalisation Data in the life cycle phase 'operational use'.
-The SFRs FMT_SMF.1/PACE and FMT_SMR.1/PACE support the functions and roles related.
+The SFRs FMT_SMF.1/PACE, FMT_SMF.1/PACE, FMT_SMF.1/PACE support the functions and roles related.